You are here

 Center for Continuing Legal Education

-Founded to train practicing attorneys to better serve their clients and communities, Pace Center for Continuing Legal Education (CCLE) trains hundreds of attorneys each year in local and national topics ranging from substantive legal issues and trial skills to legal writing and office management.
-Pace CCLE also maintains an Internet site designed for attorneys’ research and continuing legal education needs.
-Serving primarily the small and solo practitioner, Pace CCLE stands as an example of how Pace University School of Law has truly become a law center for the legal community.
+Founded to train practicing attorneys to better serve their clients and communities, Pace Center for Continuing Legal Education (CCLE) has trained hundreds of attorneys over the years in local and national topics ranging from substantive legal issues and trial skills to legal writing and office management.
+Pace CCLE currently maintains an Internet site designed for attorneys’ research and continuing legal education needs.

 Center for Environmental Legal Studies